 Cyphert agreed.
 “I am totally for it because I’ve seen what occurs when you take somebody who is, say, in housekeeping and then you just say ‘Okay, we’re going to train you to be a surgical tech.’
 If you don’t have someone that’s good then they can be sloppy and it puts patients at risk,” she said.

-The Bureau of Labor Statistics (BLS) estimates that employment of surgical technologists in the U.S. will grow by 9 percent between 2018 to 2028, largely due to the aging of the Baby Boom generation, as older people usually require more surgical operations.
+The Bureau of Labor Statistics (BLS) estimates that the employment of surgical technologists in the U.S. will grow by seven percent between 2019 to 2029, largely due to the aging of the Baby Boom generation, as older people usually require more surgical operations.

 Interested in Becoming a Surgical Tech?